gardener/machine-controller-manager/docs/proposals/hotupdate-instances.md

 If the annotation is not present then there can be just 2 possibilities:

-* It is a fresh/new cluster and no backing resources (VM/NIC/Disk) exist yet.
+* It is a fresh/new machine and no backing resources (VM/NIC/Disk) exist yet.
 The current flow checks if the providerID is empty and `Status.CurrenStatus.Phase` is empty then it enters into the `triggerCreationFlow`.

 * It is an existing machine which does not yet have this annotation.
 In this case call `Driver.UpdateMachine`.
 If the driver returns no error then add `last-applied-providerspec` annotation with the value of `MachineClass.ProviderSpec` to this machine.